Soapy7261/yolks/README.md

 - `17-g-thanos` Same as 17-graalvm, but adds PHP to run [Thanos](https://github.com/aternosorg/thanos) after the server stops, removing chunks with inhabited time of 0 to reduce storage usage

+- `graalvm-EE` Does not include graalvm EE, you must make a mount at /graalvm of a copy of the whole graalvm EE folder for to work, otherwise, it wont work.

 - `21-graalvm` Same as 17-graalvm, just java 21 instead of 17

 - `21-g-thanos` Same as 17-g-thanos, just java 21 instead of 17